fabiolnh/rabbitmq/README.md

 OBS:
 - Once the message is consumed by one consumer, the other consumer will not get it anymore, even if both are consuming the same queue
+- RabbitMQ is scalable with more than one node.
+- Virtual Hosts: A way to separate contexts.
+A Virtual Host doesn´t talk with another Virtual Host.
+- By default, the RabbitMQ comes with default exchanges (but it is good to use it only for test).
+The correct way to do is to create a new exchange to work propertly.
 - Simulator: http://tryrabbitmq.com/